aislab-hevs/synthetic_data_nutrition_generation/README.md

 * **Flexible probability**: This parameter defines the user's soft-preferences (e.g., a person could have a preference for vegan food but also can take vegetarian food also).
 * **BMI transition probability**: This probabilities define the transition probability between BMI states, this probabilities define if the user change or maintain they current BMI.

+## Code Organization

+Code is organized in the following setup:
+* In the src folder

 ## Documentation

 Todo